-(a) make full disclosure of all information relevant to the application requested by the Committee (including without limitation financial information and other sources of funding granted or applied for); and
+(a) make full disclosure of all information relevant to the application requested by the Committee or sub-committee (including without limitation financial information and other sources of funding granted or applied for); and

-(b) submit all information at least 21 days before the date of the Committee Meeting to consider such applications.
-Failure to do this will result in the Committee being able to defer the application to the next Committee Meeting.
+(b) submit all information at least 21 days before the date of the Committee or sub-committee Meeting to consider such applications.
+Failure to do this will result in the Committee or sub-committee being able to defer the application to the next Committee or sub–committee Meeting.

 (c) not be in arrears with its subscription or be in breach of any other membership requirements